simonwalz/php-base64-captcha/README.md

 This simple captcha library uses base64 images to display the capture and php sessions without cookies to store the secrets.
-Thus only one script file is needed.
+Thus only one script is needed.

 ## Usage: show image in place